snototter/viren2d/docs/source/tutorial/draw-text.rst

 Multi-Line Text
 ...............

-The following figure shows the different (horizontal) alignment options of multi-line text boxes.
+The following figure shows the different alignment options of multi-line text boxes.
 The displayed text lines are an excerpt from `Revelation, a Visual Poem <https://vimeo.com/57370112>`__.

 .. image:: ../images/text-multi-line.png